CPVazquez/CS6343Linear/README.md

 This can be verified by returning to the server with the Manager node and running `docker node ls` and verifying the worker and manager nodes are in the list.

+### Swarm script

+we also provided a `swarm.sh` script that can automate the process of bringing up the cluster using keyword `create` and tear it down using keyword `destroy`.

 ## Dockerhub as a Registry
 To make sure that all nodes are using the correct image, and have access to said image, when creating a service, we are using Dockerhub as a registry for our image repositories<sup>[1](#repositoryFootnote)</sup>.
 Currently we are using Carla's account on Dockerhub, [trishaire](https://hub.docker.com/u/trishaire), to host the repositories.
 Carla's credentials are on the `cluster1-1` machine.